 Section 1.
-Assignment of professional responsibilities may consist of some combination of instructional activities (including class preparation, classroom teaching, evaluation of student work, advising and mentoring, and various forms of communication with students); research, scholarship, and creative activity; and service within the department, school, college or institute, and the university, and to external organizations, and communities.
+Assignment of professional responsibilities may consist of some combination of instructional activities (including class preparation, classroom teaching, evaluation of student work, advising and mentoring, and various forms of communication with students); research, scholarship, and creative activity; and service within the department, school, college or institute, and the University, and to external organizations, and communities.

 Section 2.
-The faculty in each department or unit will begin the process of developing a written policy for the assignment of professional responsibilities and stipends or academic support resources, by first considering any input provided by the department or unit head, dean, vice president, Provost, or designee.
-The faculty will submit their recommended policy to the appropriate dean, vice president, or designee for review.
-The dean, vice president, or designee will document and discuss any revisions he or she makes to the policy with the faculty before submitting his or her recommended policy to the Provost or designee.
+The faculty in each department or unit will maintain a written policy for the assignment of professional responsibilities and stipends or academic support resources, by first considering any input provided by the department or unit head, dean, vice president, Provost, or designee.
+The faculty will submit their recommended policy changes to the appropriate dean, vice president, or designee for review.
+The dean, vice president, or designee will document and discuss any revisions they make to the policy with the faculty before submitting his or her recommended policy changes to the Provost or designee.
 The Provost or designee will have final authority to establish the policy for each department or unit.
-If the Provost or designee materially alters the faculty-recommended policy, he or she will provide a written explanation for the change(s) to the faculty in the department or unit.
+If the Provost or designee materially alters the faculty-recommended policy changes, they will provide a written explanation for the change(s) to the faculty in the department or unit.
 The department or unit head, dean, vice president, Provost, or designee may initiate changes to established policies by informing the appropriate faculty of the change being considered, thereby initiating the process described in this Section.